ibm-cloud-docs/vpc/bare_metal_server_storage.md

 # Storage overview for Bare Metal Servers for VPC (Beta)
 {: #bare-metal-servers-storage}

-Bare Metal Servers on VPC is a Beta feature that requires special approval.
-Contact your IBM Sales representative if you're interested in getting access.
+Bare Metal Servers for VPC is a closed beta program and isn't open to new participants.
+Contact your IBM Sales representative if you're interested in getting access when Bare Metal Servers for VPC becomes available.
 {: beta}

 All profiles of Bare Metal Servers for VPC provide one 0.96 TB SATA M.2 mirrored SSD as the boot disk.
 Profile `bx2d-metal-192x768` provides an extra set of NVMe (Non-Volatile Memory Express) U.2 solid-state drives (SSD) as secondary local storage.
 NVMe SSDs provides fast and affordable storage to support options such as VMware vSAN, or customer-managed RAID.